List of geological features on Pluto: Plana

 A planum is a plateau or high plain.
-One (Sputnik Planum) was initially identified on Pluto; but it has since been recognized to be a planitia.
+One was initially identified (Sputnik Planum), but it has since been reclassified as a planitia.

 Planitiae

 A planitia is a low plain, distinct from plana as they are located on lower terrain.
 The following is a list of names chosen by the New Horizons team.
 Names that have been officially approved are labeled as such.